 University of Buckingham Medical School

 The University of Buckingham Medical School is an independent institution, and it accepts applicants from the UK as well as international students.
 The school offers a 4.5 year MBChB degree program in undergraduate medical study, which is the UK equivalent of an MD program.
-The institution does not require UCAT or BMAT but conducts its own admissions and assessment process.
+The institution does not require UCAT but conducts its own admissions and assessment process.
 Your performance in the interview will determine whether you are accepted, and interview decisions are made based on the school’s assessment of your written application, including your A-levels or International Baccalaureate (IB).
 The admissions process includes a review of your written application through UCAS, including your personal statement, academic transcripts and UCAS reference letters, followed by a Multiple Mini Assessment and an Objective Structure Selection Examination (OSSE).

 The Multiple Mini Assessment is a computer-based assessment designed to judge an applicant’s analysis and critical thinking skills.
 The OSSE is a similar evaluation made up of a series of tasks designed to evaluate a candidate’s suitability as a doctor.
 Both evaluations are based off the values of “Good Medical Practice” as published by the UK General Medical Council.
 The Multiple Mini Assessment and OSSE are similar in structure and intent to the CASPer situational judgment test and the multiple mini interview (MMI) commonly required at medical schools in the US and medical schools in Canada.